alokm/robot-hand-api/README.txt

-This api provides the ability to monitor and control an anthropomorphic robotic human hand.
+This api provides the ability to monitor and control a human-like robotic hand.

 The api features: